maennchen/crontab/pages/Basic Usage.md

 ## Extended Cron expressions

-An extended cron expression has more precision then a normal cron expression.
+An extended cron expression has more precision than a normal cron expression.
 It also specifies the second.

 If you want to use extended cron expressions with the sigil, just append an `e`.